deedee47/DSandAlgoMix/Readme.md

 3. MultiDimensional Array - Nested Arrays with >= 3 dimensions

 ### Operations on Arrays
-Item 3 and 4 are algorithms performed on arrays
+Item 3 and 4 are algorithms performed on arrays.
 Each operation has its own specific Time and Space Complexity

 1. **Write**